jbcharrier/projetCineMovies/README.md

 ## The Ciné-Movies Application

-**Welcome in the ciné-movies application repository.
+**Welcome in the Ciné-Movies application repository.
 A web-application for creating a movies database.
 With AngularJS, GulpJS, BootstrapJS, Firebase, ...**

 ### Getting Started